How a company asset becomes bona vacantia

 A company is dissolved in two ways.
 The Registrar of Companies can strike off a company for failure to comply with its legal obligations.
 Alternatively, a company can be dissolved after a formal liquidation by its members or creditors.

 The Treasury Solicitor collects some bona vacantia assets for the Crown.
-The Bona Vacantia division (BVD) of the Treasury Solicitor’s department is responsible for this function.
+The Bona Vacantia division (BVD) of the Government Legal Department is responsible for this function.

 Jurisdiction and its importance in bona vacantia